bilaldev001/keephy_system/README.md

-# Keephy HRMS Platform - Monorepo Orchestrator
+# Keephy Platform - Monorepo Orchestrator

-This is the root orchestrator repository for the Keephy HRMS Platform.
+This is the root orchestrator repository for the Keephy Platform.
 It manages the coordination between the frontend and backend systems.

 ## 📁 Repository Structure